Treatment for recurrent ovarian cancer

 When does treatment start?

 Treatment will usually be recommended when your team has found clear evidence of the cancer growing on scans.
 Sometimes your CA125 blood test may be rising without any other sign of cancer activity (no symptoms and no sign of cancer growth on your scans).
 It’s unlikely your team will recommend starting treatment based only on a raised CA125 level.
 That’s because research has shown that starting chemotherapy when your CA125 levels starts rising (but before you have any symptoms) doesn’t have an effect on how successful the treatment is.
 Also a raised CA125 level isn’t enough on its own to prove that the ovarian cancer has come back.
+You may hear this called active surveillance or watchful waiting.

 Waiting until you have symptoms or until there are signs of more significant tumour growth on scans can be worrying if you want to start treatment as soon as possible, but there are benefits to waiting: